Initiated by the Mekong Institute, an inter-governmental organization in the GMS, the Mekong Forum:

 Mekong Institute has successfully organized four Mekong Forums in the past.
 Various topics have been propelled into the spotlight, such as narrowing development gaps between the lesser developed ASEAN countries and other ASEAN states, enhancing regional cooperation and integration, and modernizing the GMS.
 Last year, the Mekong Forum zoomed in to the role of development partners in the region, discussing their invaluable role and contribution in sharing lessons learned, identifying future priority needs, and suggesting ways to advance effective development cooperation in the GMS for the years to come.

 The world is becoming more multipolar.
 With this transition, great powers compete with each other through economic means, while regional powers play a larger neighborhood role.
-This sees a struggle for political power between more-developed nations in the world, in what could be termed as the "new geo-economics”.
-Caught in the middle of superpowers vying for global influence are the Greater Mekong Sub-region (GMS) countries of Cambodia, the People's Republic of China (PRC), Lao PDR, Myanmar, Vietnam, and Thailand.
+This sees a quest for political power between more-developed nation in the world, in what could be termed as the "new geo-economics".
+Caught in the middle of superpowers vying for global influence are the Greater Mekong Sub-region (GMS) countries of Cambodia, the People’s Republic of China (PRC), Lao PDR, Myanmar, Vietnam, and Thailand.
 The GMS economy, with a consumer and labor market of above 300 million and a combined GDP expected to exceed $1 trillion by 2020, is on the rise.
-With so much of the rest of the global economy seemingly volatile and uncertain, the GMS, with its relative stability, diversity, and strategic location, is attracting investors from all over the world.

 Yet the region’s potential extends beyond mere numbers.
 With more opportunities for trade and investment coming up, and foreign technical and financial assistance pouring in, the new geo-economics is already painting a picture of regional promise and prosperity.
 Add to this the increasing connectivity and greater economic integration happening along the Mekong Region and the GMS is set to enter a new era of growth and development.